 February may be the shortest month, but it is also the busiest.
 With Valentine’s Day, two president’s birthdays, Ground Hog Day, and Chinese New Year, February always promises excitement.
 Every class will devote some time to these celebrations.

-Ms. Kaytlin and Ms. Andrea, our pillars of patience will introduce the many adventures of Pete the Cat.
+Ms. Alex and Ms. Kendall, our pillars of patience will introduce the many adventures of Pete the Cat.
 These best-selling picture books present the wiry Pete with his white shoes and eclectic friends showing that it’s cool to be you.
-With boundless poise, creativity and energy, our MDO ladies do an exceptional job with her charges.
-With easel painting, sponge and spin art not to mention our backed papers this is a grand time for our youngest.
+With boundless poise, creativity, and energy, our MDO ladies do an exceptional job with her charges.
+With easel painting, sponge, and spin art not to mention our backed papers this is a grand time for our youngest.

 Registration for next year is going well and several classes are already full.
-Registering online with Infosnap seems to be a HIT!!
 Thank you for all the positive feedback!!
 It is satisfying to know that so many of you are pleased with Beach Manor’s program.

 If you want more information about the kindergarten program, please stop by and I’ll be happy to show you the curriculum.
 Your response so far for next year is gratifying.
 Thank you for all your support and cooperation.
 Without your smiles and encouragement our job would be so difficult.
 Instead, it’s a joy!

 Beach Manor’s EIN number is 87-3731398

 INCLEMENT WEATHER POLICY.
 Although our inclement weather policy states that we will close if the public schools close, sometimes it is not necessary.
 It all depends on the roads and the power conditions.
 Be sure to check our website under “Special Announcements” at www.manorschools.com.
 Of course, if your neighborhood conditions are even slightly questionable, stay home.